broken-shield-llc/bitcraft-forge/README.md

 ## Project layout

 Monorepo: runnable app in `apps/forge`; shared libraries in `packages/` (`@forge/config`, `@forge/domain`, `@forge/db`, `@forge/repos`, `@forge/application`, `@forge/discord-forge`, `@forge/logger`).
 The SpacetimeDB client uses `@clockworklabs/spacetimedb-sdk` **1.3.x** with a small [pnpm patch](patches/@clockworklabs__spacetimedb-sdk@1.3.3.patch) aligned to the vendored bindings.

+## Credits

+Thanks to the people who helped shape FORGE and the path to it:

+- **Tony** (the face of R9) — for the ideas that led to this service and for all the help testing.
+- **trin1trotoluene** — for helping me get on my feet when I started tinkering with SpacetimeDB.
+- **wiz** — for keeping us supplied with current BitCraft bindings.
+- **xCausxn** — for the inspiration to dive into this nonsense.